LukNasc/LukNasc/README.md

 among others...

-Actually i'm work in GFX Consultoria as FullStack developer. i'm from Fortaleza - Ceará - Brazil
+Actually i'm work in Capgemini as Frontend developer. i'm from Fortaleza - Ceará - Brazil

 have a nice day 👋